Columbus Community Hospital

 • Reduces the number of false-positive findings, therefore reducing callbacks or retakes for additional images.

-• Offers improved patient comfort and safety as the system’s intelligent compression stops at the point of optimal compression, and applies compression as long as the patient's breast is soft and pliable.
+• Offers improved patient comfort and safety.
+The system’s intelligent compression stops at the point of optimal compression, and applies pressure only as long as the patient's breast is soft and pliable.

 • Provides a warmer, more comfortable and soothing screening environment using a Moodlight™ LED light panel.